 The public has “evolved” to accept acts that were once universally believed to be immoral and loathsome.
 Anti‑lifers now label any opposition to abortion, euthanasia, pornography and other evils “anti‑choice,” “anti‑freedom,” and “anti‑American.”

 The Psychological Connection

 So there are legal, medical and practical connections between contraception and abortion.
-But they all pale in comparison to the most important connection of all: The fact that the belief system that accepts contraception will inevitably require abortion.
+But they all pale in comparison to the most important connection of all: the fact that the belief system which accepts contraception will inevitably require abortion.